akpoff/spf_fetch/README.md

 companies like Google and Yahoo do, in part because they helped define the SPF standard.

-Looking up *SPF* records is not a simple matter of typeing `dig gmail.com SPF`. *SPF* records are not a record type.
+Looking up *SPF* records is not a simple matter of typing `dig gmail.com SPF`. *SPF* records are not a record type.
 They're stored as *TXT* fields and have to be parsed.
 They can *include* the records from another domain or *redirect* to another domain.
 To get the full